Master's Degree in Couple and Family Therapy

 Couple and Family Therapy Master’s Degree Program Overview

-The Couple and Family Therapy graduate program at PNW trains you to provide mental health services to clients by embracing a scholar/practitioner model of systemic family therapy training.
+The Couple and Family Therapy graduate program at Purdue University Northwest trains you to provide mental health services to clients by embracing a scholar/practitioner model of systemic family therapy training.
 Our curriculum and experiences are informed by the university’s land grant mission of learning, discovery and engagement.

 The deadline to apply is the second Monday of January each year for fall admission.*